Cole Porter (second from right) on Yale Fence with Whiffenpoofs, 1912

 In June 1917, soon after the United States entered World War I, Porter sailed for Europe to work with the Duryea Relief Organization.
 Within a few months he enlisted in the French Foreign Legion and for a time was attached to the American Embassy in Paris, where he met and married the elegant divorcée Linda Lee Thomas.

-From World War I until the late 1920’s, the Porters lived primarily in Europe, mostly in Paris and Venice, and traveled widely.
-However, Porter’s years as a playboy-expatriate, when many thought he was doing little but giving and going to parties, afforded him both the distance and the stimulation to develop his own distinctive style.
+From World War I until the late 1920’s, the Porters lived primarily in Europe, mostly in Paris and Venice, and they traveled widely.
+However, Porter’s years as a playboy-expatriate, when many thought he was doing little but giving and going to parties, afforded him both the distance and the stimulation to develop his own distinctive artistic style.
 Nevertheless, while the songs he wrote during those years were presented in such revues as Hitchy-Koo of 1919, Mayfair and Montmartre (1922), Hitchy-Koo of 1922, and Greenwich Village Follies, in 1924, the critics response to his work at the time was not enthusiastic.

 Linda Lee Thomas and Cole Porter, married in Paris 1919